 • The early church celebrated the Lord’s Supper weekly as a literal meal.
 This holy meal is a wonderful time of edification through fellowship.
 Central are the cup and loaf, which symbolize Jesus’ death on the cross to pay for our sins.
 The single cup and single loaf symbolize unity.
 An enacted prayer, the Lord’s Supper reminds us of Jesus’ promise to return and eat it again with us at the Wedding Banquet of the Lamb.
 Come, Lord Jesus!

-Growth Strategies: Personalized Pastoral Tutoring
+Personalized Pastoral Tutoring

 Bibliography